MistyCommunity/Documentation/README.md

 ### Found something small that you think should be changed?

-[Create an issue](https://github.com/MistyCommunity/Documentation/issues) right here in the repo.
+[Create an issue](https://github.com/MistyCommunity/Documentation/issues) right here in the repo!

 ### Want to contribute something to the documentation that's bigger than a bug report?